Library Services for Faculty and Staff

 Interlibrary Loan during COVID-19

-If you cannot find the item you are looking for in one of our catalogs or databases, you can request it from other libraries.
-Simply fill out one of the forms below, and we will try to get the e-book or article you are requesting and send it to your Oakton e-mail.
+If you cannot find the item you are looking for in our catalog, e-book collections, or databases, you can request it from other libraries.
+Simply fill out one of the forms below.
+Physical items received will first be quarantined for 7 days before being made available for curbside pickup.

 Library Information Literacy Program